iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

 Persistent volumes will be created for each Cassandra pod, and each persistent volume will have configurations such as filetype and replication factor as configured in the StorageClass.

-Once done, you can expand, snapshot, or clone volumes were Cassandra data are located.
-For details, refer to [application-operations](https://docs.iomesh.com/volume-operations/snapshot-restore-and-clone)
+Once done, you can expand, snapshot, or clone volumes where Cassandra data are located.
+For details, refer to [Volume Operations] and [VolumeSnapshot Operations].